datusername1/Tim---Module/README.md

 ```

 Currently using Mysql server.\
+**important**\
+Project was switched to Postgresdb when deployed.\
+Database index.js login will required changes to match with user authentication fo Postgres.\
 You will need to set up mysql database prior to seeding the file.\
 Since env is currently not being ignored, change the username and password for database manually to reflect your local database credential.A